 The Alliance provides advocacy, networking and professional development opportunities for artists, funding partnerships, and a free directory of residencies.

-Grantspace.org is the Candid’s learning community for the social sector.
-Review free recorded webinars, sample documents, upcoming training events, and proposal writing Q & A.
+On Candid's Learning site, review free recorded webinars, sample documents, upcoming training events, and proposal writing Q & A.

 An authoritative site by Gregory L. Colvin, nonprofit attorney and author of Fiscal Sponsorship: 6 Ways to Do It Right.
 This site includes highlights from the book, sample agreements, and additional resources.